lihkin213/dns-svcs/iam.md

 {:note}

 ### Platform access roles
+{: #platform-access-roles}

-Use platform access roles to grant permissions at the account level, such as the ability to create or delete instances in your {{site.data.keyword.cloud_notm}} account.
+Use platform access roles to grant permissions at the account level, such as the ability to create or delete {{site.data.keyword.dns_short}} instances in your {{site.data.keyword.cloud_notm}} account.

 | Action	                                       | Role                                     |
 | ---------------------------------------------- | :--------------------------------------- |